 Trail Description - Grizzly Gulch

 The best time to visit the area is late July and early August when the tundra basin below the peak is carpeted with wildflowers.
-A small alpine lake in the eastern spur of the basin can be reached as an interesting 1/2-mile side trip.
+A small alpine lake in the eastern spur of the basin can be reached on an interesting 0.5-mile side trip.

-On the ridge the trail heads south, climbing rocky slopes on a series of very steep switchback for 0.2 miles.
-At the top of the switchbacks the grade abates.
-The path to the summit is now visible, ascending the ridge crest on moderate grades for 0.2 mile.
-Reach the top of Handies Peak at 4.0 miles after gaining 3,592-ft.
+Atop the ridge the trail heads south, climbing rocky slopes for 0.2 miles.
+The path to the summit is now visible.
+Continue the ascent for 0.2 miles, now on moderate grades, reaching the summit of Handies Peak at 4.0 miles after gaining 3,592-ft.

 After taking in the views retrace your steps back to your car.
 Alternatively combine the Grizzly Gulch trail with the Handies Peak / American Basin trail to create a very scenic 10 mile loop.
 From the top of Handies Peak take the Handies Peak trail down through American Basin to the main road and back to your car.
 This 10 mile loop can be done in either direction.